 Making Steamed Artichoke With Pesto Crumb

 Wash your artichokes thoroughly.
-(If your buds have started to open, watch for earwigs and other things that like to crawl into the crevices… even though it is extra protein, heh.)
+(If your buds have started to open, watch for earwigs and other pests that like to crawl into the crevices… even though it is extra protein, hehe.)

 Chop the top off your artichoke.
 An inch or two works.

 Use kitchen shears to snip the tips off the remaining leaves.
 This step isn’t totally necessary but is quite helpful to keep you (or your hungry guests) from stabbing yourselves on the thorns.

 Pull and discard any tough outer leaves from the bottom of the bud, and you’ve got yourself a mighty fine artichoke ready to cook!

 I steam my artichokes in a deep lobster pot fitted with a steamer basket, but you can also use a colander as your “basket” and simply place a lid over it.
 Fill the pot with an inch or two of water, just enough so the water line is still below the basket.

 I like to add a bay leaf and a couple of lemon slices to the water for more fragrant steam.
 It’s optional but smells delicious and tastes wonderful.